karmaniverous/blog/_posts/2024-09-03-github-as-an-idea-factory.md

 Also, if you already have a huge social media following someplace else, then you're probably better off posting your ideas there.
 I think the fundamental concept still holds, though:

-- Idea triage is a thing.
+- Idea discovery is a thing.

-- A good approach to idea triage is to post EVERYTHING in front of an interested audience, and let engagement be your metric of market potential.
+- A good approach to idea discovery is to post EVERYTHING in front of an interested audience, and let engagement be your metric of market potential.

 I just started this experiment, so right now I've just got a couple of ideas on [my list](https://github.com/stars/karmaniverous/lists/ideas).
 Plenty more in the backlog; I'll post more as they occur to me or (more likely) as they jump back out at me from my own archives.